cristinalazaroruiz/MDScripts/analysis/readme.md

 - *rmsd_analysis.R* > This R script plots XVG files from GROMACS (RMSD, RMSF, etc.)

 - *gromacs_commands.sh* > this bash script allows running different gromacs commands for processing files (removing PBCs, calculating RMSD, distances...).

+- *analisis_script_spmweb* > python script to analyze results from SPM Web Server (https://spmosuna.com/) in order to get a table with numerical values of significance of residue radius and sticks.

+- *GMX_MMPBSA_launcher+analisis_GB.in* > files to launch a free binding energy calculation of protein-ligand complex with gmx_MMPBSA tool.